 With the further assumption that light traces mass on cluster galaxy scales, the free parameters associated with individual subhalos are constrained by the empirical scaling relation of cluster member galaxies \citep{Natarajan:2002cw, Eliasdottir2007arXiv07105636E,Limousin2024}

-where quantities with a star subscript denote the characteristic member galaxy properties, obtained by fitting a Schechter function to the luminosties of the hosted member galaxies \citep{Schechter1976ApJ203297S}.
-The values $\alpha = 0.25$ and $\beta=0.5$ correspond to the Faber-Jackson relation \citep{Faber1976ApJ204668F} are favored for two of the best-fit cluster mass models of our sample, bar MACS~J1206 where we find best-fit values of $\alpha = 0.28$ and $\beta = 0.64$ respectively.
+where quantities with a star subscript denote the characteristic member galaxy properties, obtained by fitting a Schechter function to the luminosities of the hosted member galaxies \citep{Schechter1976ApJ203297S}.
+The values $\alpha = 0.25$ and $\beta=0.5$ corresponding to the Faber--Jackson relation \citep{Faber1976ApJ204668F} are favored for two of the best-fit cluster mass models of our sample, bar MACS~J1206, where we find best-fit values of $\alpha = 0.28$ and $\beta = 0.64$, respectively.

 As noted above, the total mass of individual substructure scales as $M_\text{dPIE}(r\rightarrow\infty) = (9\sigma_{\text{dPIE}*}^2 r_{\text{t}*}/2G)(L/L_*)^{2\alpha+\beta}$, yielding a mass-to-light ratio that scales as $\Upsilon \propto(L/L_*)^{2\alpha+\beta-1}$.
 Physically, $2\alpha+\beta = 1$ corresponds to a system with a mass-independent mass-to-light ratio (although possible spatial dependence in $\Upsilon$ is still allowed during the Bayesian optimization); $2\alpha+\beta > 1$ indicates that brighter member galaxies exhibit larger $\Upsilon$.